 PAS Field Revitalization Project: Outdoor Space Reimagined

-This project is the revitalization of the Penn Alexander schoolyard and community park.
-The project's two goals are to 1) address the unsafe conditions of the barren compacted dirt grounds and 2) redesign the layout to support the capacity of play needed by PAS, PIC, and the community.
-Work includes:
+The project's two goals are to 1) address the unsafe conditions of the barren compacted dirt grounds and 2) redesign the layout to support the capacity of learning and play needed by PAS, PIC, and the community.

 timeline and vision